robertodr/dots/README.md

 sh installer.sh ~/.local/share/dein
 ```
 2. Open Neovim and run `:call dein#install()`.
 The configuration file for Neovim is installed _via_ `nix-home`.

+## Tmux configuration

+[TPM](https://github.com/tmux-plugins/tpm) is installed automatically when
+first running Tmux.
+Plugins should also be installed automatically.

 [^1] spf13-vim has additional tiers of configuration, for people maintaining forks of the distribution.